 Accessible things to do

-Up for the idea of accessible glamping but unsure on what there is to do around here?
+Up for the idea of an accessible holiday, like the idea of glamping but unsure on what there is to do around here?
 Read on for some ideas of accessible places to visit.
-In some cases the terrain is rougher than others so please get in touch if you need to know more about each place.

 National Botanic Gardens (45 mins South)